Premialab appointed by Lombard Odier Investment Managers to scale Quantitative Investment Strategies

 Premialab's technology chosen to enhance QIS scaling, operational efficiency, and risk management.

-LONDON, Nov.
-14, 2024 /PRNewswire/ -- Lombard Odier Investment Managers (LOIM), the institutional asset management business of the Lombard Odier Group, has integrated Premialab's industry-leading technology to support the management of their soon-to-be-launched DOM Global Macro strategy.
+PARIS, Nov.
+15, 2024 /PRNewswire/ -- Lombard Odier Investment Managers (LOIM), the institutional asset management business of the Lombard Odier Group, has integrated Premialab's industry-leading technology to support the management of their soon-to-be-launched DOM Global Macro strategy.
 This partnership underscores LOIM's commitment to onboard innovative strategies in an evolving market landscape.

 "Our decision to partner with Premialab is driven by their comprehensive risk management and regulatory compliance expertise," said Didier Anthamatten, Portfolio Manager at LOIM.
 "With a strong track record in alternative investments, LOIM remains focused on delivering innovative investment solutions and high-quality returns for our clients.
 Premialab's advanced data capabilities are essential in helping us maintain our rigorous standards and provide robust, risk-adjusted performance.
 Additionally, their platform perfectly matches the DOM Global Macro strategy's needs, enhancing our risk monitoring capabilities and streamlining portfolio management."